 - Core – Concentrate on your core with exercises that train the front, back, and sides of your midsection.
-There’s always a new way to shake up the routine and ensure your core is strong, solid, and good looking!
+There’s always a new way to shake up the routine and ensure your core is strong, solid, and good-looking!

 - Stretch – You’ve earned it.
-Stretching out the muscles from head to toe helps improve overall range of motion and muscular recovery.
+Stretching out the muscles from head to toe helps improve the overall range of motion and muscular recovery.

 Is it for me?